slowernews/wisdom-tldr/README.md

-# Wisdom TLDR Guide
+# Wisdom TLDR

 Maxims distilled from quotes that match *my* biased experience.
-«Distillation» is still far from ready, so expect inconsistencies, inaccuracies and omissions.
+«Distillation» is far from ready, so expect inconsistencies, inaccuracies and omissions.

 <!--
 Principles on difficult subjects / Concise answers to difficult questions